dynamiatools/dynamia-reports/README.md

 - View Reports
 - Embed reports in other apps
 - Integrate as a module with any DynamiaTools modules
+- View reports data as charts

 ## Future Features
-- Create reports 100% visually
-- View reports data as charts
 - Integrate reports data in HTML templates for advanced reports

 ## Architecture